rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/04_Lesson4.md

 - **_Standard Deviation:_** The standard deviation is the square root of the variance and is used to measure distance from the mean.

-  _- In a normal distribution 65% of the data lies within 1 standard deviation from the mean, 95% within 2 standard deviations, and 99.7% within 3 standard deviations._
+     -  _In a normal distribution 65% of the data lies within 1 standard deviation from the mean, 95% within 2 standard deviations, and 99.7% within 3 standard deviations._

 ### Bessel’s Correction